Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Vectorial Representations

 \section{Vectorial Representations}

-The aim of this section is to introduce a useful vectorial representation of the GeNeSIS model under Assumption~\ref{assm:phaseTYpe}.
-We start our exposition by providing a vectorial representation of an arbitrary phase-type distribution (Subsection~\ref{subsec:vectorRepforPH}), and then present a vectorial representation of the GeNeSIS model~(Subsection~\ref{subsec:vectorRepforGSIS}).
+The aim of this section is to introduce a vectorial representation of the GeNeSIS model under Assumption~\ref{assm:phaseTYpe}.
+We start our exposition by providing a vectorial representation of an arbitrary phase-type distribution (Subsection~\ref{subsec:vectorRepforPH}), and then present a vectorial representation of the GeNeSIS model~(Subsection~\ref{subsec:vectorRepforGSIS}) that shall be used in Section~\ref{sec:analysis} for analyzing the decay rate of the spreading model.